Kriegel/PowerLogging/README.md

 # PowerLogging
 Universal approach to PowerShell event Logging

-Iam an simple minded Windowes Administrator and I like simply logging to a file very much.
+I am an simple minded Windows Administrator and I like the simpl approach to log events to a file very much.

-Since the first release of PowerShell 2.0 I searched an universal, non module approach to simple log PowerShell events.
+Because it is not allways possible to transport and load a module with a scrip, Since the first release of PowerShell 2.0 I searched an universal, non module approach to simple log PowerShell events.

-Because it is not allways possible to transport and load a module with a script, non Mudule means that I want to use PowerShell buildin processing instead of loading an additional module.
+Non Module means that I want to use PowerShell build in processing, instead of loading an additional module.
-IMy desire is to (re)use the events created by the Write-xxx cmdlets to do a simple Logfile or other consumer.
+My desire is to (re)use the events, created by the Write-xxx cmdlets to do a simple Logfile or to log to other consumer.

+Now I think I found one solution, with redirection of the PowerShell Streams to the success Stream and then Filter and process the different Objects produced by the Write-xxxx cmdlets to the Streams.

-Now I think I found one.
-Ugly but needful for daily use in quick n dirty admin scripts.
+Ugly but needful for daily use, in quick and dirty admin scripts.

 ## Logging